 Combat begins according to reflex scores: highest first, lowest last.
 Ties should be settled with 1d10.

-In combat, all classes are moderate in speed, and may only move up to their maximum speed range per turn, though other factors may affect this.
+All classes are moderate in speed (unless otherwise specified, and may only move up to their maximum speed range per turn, though other factors may affect this.
+Movement speeds are:

 Under certain circumstances, a character may receive a +1 attack bonus if they are in an advantageous position.
 However, if the attack does not succeed, a negative condition may be imposed.